 Further, with the electronic manufacturing services (EMS) and original design manufacturing (ODM) companies facing challenges regarding the lower number of workers returning work, the market is anticipated to witness severe challenges in the second quarter and third quarter of 2020.

 To understand geography trends, Download Sample Report.

-The OLED panel market is highly fragmented and competitive because of the presence of many players conducting business on a national, as well as on an international scale.
+The OLED panel market is highly fragmented and competitive because of the presence of many players conducting business on a national and an international scale.
 Also, panel manufacturers are investing in alternative technologies for various players, which is showcasing an intense rivalry among the players.
 The major players in the market are Samsung Display Co.
-Ltd, LG Display Co., Ltd, Sony Corporation, etc. Recent developments are -
+Ltd, LG Display Co.
+Ltd, and Sony Corporation.
+Recent developments are:

-June 2019 - LG Display announced the launch of a transparent OLED commercial display in the United States.
-It is a razor-thin see-through display designed to deliver a special customer experience in commercial applications like retail and hospitality signage.
+Jun 2019 - LG Display announced the launch of a transparent OLED commercial display in the United States.
+It is a razor-thin see-through display designed to deliver a special customer experience in commercial applications, like retail and hospitality signage.

-August 2019 - Samsung Electronics announced that it reduced the LCD production at its Asan factory, about 100 kilometers south of Seoul, to prepare for large-scale investment in Quantum Dot (QD) OLED panels of hybrid display that uses both OLED and quantum dot technology.
+Aug 2019 - Samsung Electronics announced that it reduced the LCD production at its Asan factory, about 100 kilometers south of Seoul, to prepare for large-scale investment in quantum dot (QD) OLED panels of hybrid display that uses both OLED and quantum dot technology.